jeffknerr/jenkins-flask-test/README.md

 ## added Pipeline

 - Pipeline script from SCM
-- SCP set to Git with url: https://github.com/jeffknerr/jenkins-flask-test
+- SCM set to Git with url: https://github.com/jeffknerr/jenkins-flask-test
 - set branch to be "main" not "master"
 - save